 The sooner you request this, the better!
 Housing arrangements tend to fill up quickly.
 My freshman year, I lived in a single room that was adjacent to the resident advisor’s room so I could reach her quickly if there was a problem.
 This year, I live in a handicapped accessible apartment (on campus) with my own bedroom and I am able to navigate easily around the apartment, as well as being able to get to my classes and, most importantly, the dining hall.
 In order to get special housing, my primary care doctor had to fill out a form to certify my disability, which was in addition to the form to certify me for Disability Services.
 Read more about disability housing here.

 Get a referral to the assistive technology specialist or department

 At my school the Assistive Technology department is different than Disability Services.
 By receiving a referral, you can access services such as enlarged textbooks, assistive technologies, computer labs with built in accessibility software, and more.
 This is the most important department for me because while Disability Services can identify a problem, Assistive Technology solves it.
 Read more about staff members to talk to before college starts here,

 Make sure your file is ready for the first day of classes

-Get copies of your accommodations sheet (which Disability Services will provide) as soon as possible to pass out to professors.
+Get copies of your accommodations sheet (which Disability Services will provide) as soon as possible to pass out to professors, and know how to explain the accommodations as well (post on that here).
 Be sure all your testing accommodations are set before the first exam.
 Don’t wait until you fail to set yourself up with the tools you need to succeed.